sgl-project/sglang/docs/backend/quantization.md

 Please visit [here](https://huggingface.co/collections/neuralmagic) for some popular quantized LLMs on huggingface.

-## Online Dynamic Quantization
+## Online Quantization

-To enable online dynamic quantization, you can simply specify `--quantization` in the command line.
+To enable online quantization, you can simply specify `--quantization` in the command line.
 For example, if you want to enable `FP8` quantization for model `meta-llama/Meta-Llama-3.1-8B-Instruct`, you can launch the server with the following command:

 ```bash
 python3 -m sglang.launch_server \